 - Don’t make decisions too early – allow patterns and trends to emerge.
 Look behind the numbers until you see the things you never knew before.

-- Don’t get lost in the data – step away, ask the right questions, and use the data to address your major concerns and priorities.
+- Don’t get lost in the data – step away, ask the necessary questions, and use the data to address your major concerns and priorities.

-It takes great companies and great leadership to
+It takes great companies and excellent leadership to:

 - believe it, and

 because the data doesn’t always tell you what you’d expect, or give you the answer you want.
-But if you know it’s accurate, it can be an invaluable source of information that can, if you use it, change the way your business operates for the better.
+But if you know it’s accurate, it can be an invaluable source of information that can, if you use it wisely, change the way your business operates for the better.

 We’ve compiled a convenient checklist to help you use your data correctly.